New Entries At Bottom

 - HTML: Hypertext Markup Language...a simple computer Language that you use to "mark-up" text documents to create web pages

-- HTML TABLES: An HTML Code that spaces, and orders data into columns and rows, and can be used to create a layout for text or Images on a web page ... read our TABLES DESIGN TECHNIQUE
+- HTML TABLES: An HTML Code that spaces, and orders data into columns and rows, and can be used to create a layout for text or Images on a web page ... read my RWD LAYOUT DESIGN TECHNIQUE

 - META TAGS: Put into the Head Section of an HTML document, they are HTML Codes primarily used to aid search engines to index pages but can be used for other purposes such as PAGE REDIRECTS